hardbyte/Paillier.jl/docs/src/index.md

 layer which can deal with encoding floating point numbers and vectors of encrypted numbers.

+!!! note

+    Important notes on security.

+    We don't obfuscate the results of encrypted math operations by default.
+This is an optimization copied from `python-paillier`, however after any homomorphic operation - before sharing an `EncryptedNumber` or `EncryptedArray` you must call `obfuscate()` to secure the ciphertext.
+Ideally this will occur behind the scenes at serialization time, but this library does not help with serialization (yet).

+    Be warned that constant time functions have **not** been used, proceed with extreme caution if your application could be susceptible to timing side channel attacks.

 ## Installation

 `Paillier.jl` has been registered so install with Julia's package manager with: